 - Conservation – teaching students about how organizations not only conserve and maintain lands, but also why they do the work that they do;

 - Community – engaging students; educating them about the wonderful parks, forests, preserved lands, and trails there are to explore in Northeast Pennsylvania; showing them how they can be stewards of their community;

 - Connections – introducing students to the growing trail network in Northeast Pennsylvania and the people who are working tirelessly to build, maintain, and connect these trails.

 Need more info?
 Contact us, or download the Syllabus and documents via the links below:

 LSC 254; 570-941-4395

-BIOL 184, EP NEPA is offered as a Summer Session course, meeting for four weeks, Monday – Thursday from 9:00 AM – 3:30 PM, with the bulk of each day dedicated to outdoor activities, such as hiking, bicycling, running and kayaking.
+BIOL 184, EP NEPA highlights the NEPA region via a wide array of outdoor activities, such as hiking, bicycling, running and kayaking.
 Optional activities, such as whitewater rafting, may be scheduled on weekends.
 Course enrollment is capped at 10-12 students.
 Students must apply for enrollment in the course to ensure that they are able to carry out the physical activities that course participation will entail.
 Students admitted to the course also will have to sign indemnity and hold-harmless waivers, which will indicate an understanding of and acceptance of responsibility for the risks that are associated with course participation.